diliscia/Codingame/Power Of Thor - Episode 1/README.md

 # Power Of Thor - Episode 1
 ## The Goal
-The urpose of the program is to allow Thor to reach the light of power.
+The purpose of the program is to allow Thor to reach the light of power.
 ## Rules
 Thor moves on a map which is **40** wide by **18** high.
 Note that the coordinates (X and Y) start at the top left!
 This means the most top left cell has the coordinates "X=0,Y=0" and the most bottom right one has the coordinates "X=39,Y=17".

 **Once the program starts** you are given: